ykhadilkar/tesla/README.md

 4. Agile.
 We used three agile, iterative sprints to design, develop, and refine/implement VelociRx.

 5. Budget to support delivery – We initially estimated effort required, and dedicated four full-time staff and six additional part-time specialists for eight business days, plus four hours each from six user panelists.
-Upon learning of GSA’s due date extension, we elected to further enhance VelociRx, and thus added six business days of effort for our four full-time staff, plus one additional meeting for the six part-time specialists, We paid approximately $500 for Amazon Web Services hosting.
+Upon learning of GSA’s due date extension, we elected to further enhance VelociRx, and thus added six business days of effort for our four full-time staff, plus one additional meeting for the six part-time specialists, We paid approximately $200 for Amazon Web Services hosting.

 6. One leader.
 Bob Weber is accountable as our Product Owner.

 7. Experienced team.
 We brought designers and developers each with over 12 years’ experience (save one), plus an SME with 25+ years pharma industry experience.

-8. Modern technology – see criteria I above.
+8. Modern technology – see criteria i above.

 9. Flexible hosting – see criteria j and p above.